Senator Lisa Keim is in her second term serving the constituents of District 18 in the Maine State Senate.

 Senate District 18 consists of the Androscoggin County municipalities of Livermore and Livermore Falls as well as the Oxford County municipalities and unorganized territories of Albany Township, Andover, Bethel, Buckfield, Byron, Canton, Dixfield, Gilead, Greenwood, Hanover, Hartford, Hebron, Lincoln Plantation, Lovell, Magalloway Plantation, Mexico, Milton Township, Newry, North Oxford Unorganized Township, Peru, Roxbury, Rumford, South Oxford Unorganized Territory, Stoneham, Stow, Sumner, Sweden, Upton, Waterford, West Paris and Woodstock.

-Senator Keim currently serves as the Minority Senate Lead on the Joint Standing Committee on Judiciary and as a member of the Government Oversight Committee.
+Senator Keim currently serves as the Senate Republican Lead on the Joint Standing Committee on Judiciary and as a member of the Government Oversight Committee.
 Previously, she also served as a member of the State and Local Government Committee.
 She has also served as Chair of the Working Group to Improve the Provision of Indigent Legal Services, the Right to Know Advisory Commission and the Criminal Records Review Advisory Committee.

 Outside of state government, Senator Keim serves as Co-Chair of the national Future of Work Task Force for the Council of State Governments (CSG), on the New England Board of Higher Education’s (NEBHE) Legislative Advisory Committee, and as State Director for Women in Government.